budhathokib/custodian_rules/README.md

 # custodian_rules
-Custodian ruleset for different compliance frameworks
+This repository contains a set of Cloud Custodian rules designed to implement and maintain ISO 27001 compliance in cloud environments.